dzhuyx/daisyzhuyx/content/home/skills.md

   icon: bullhorn
   icon_pack: fas
   name: Advocate
 - description: Proud parent of one, friend of many.
-(Also a cat lover.
-I just can't live with one.)
+Also a cat lover, but I can't live with them.
   icon: paw
   icon_pack: fas
   name: Dog Lover